The Shafarevich conjecture for hypersurfaces in abelian varieties: The convolution monodromy group of a hypersurface

-\begin{lemma} Let $H$ be a hypersurface of ``degree" $d$ on on abelian variety $A$ of dimension $n$.
-Suppose that the commutator subgroup of the identity component of $G_H$ is $\wedge^k SL_m$.
-Then there exists a function $m_H$ from the integers to the natural numbers and an integer $s$ such that $\sum_{i} m_H(i) =m $ and such that, for all $q \in \mathbb Z$
+\begin{lemma} Let $H$ be a hypersurface on on abelian variety $A$ of dimension $n$ and let $d= [H]^n/n!$.
+Suppose that the commutator subgroup of the identity component of $G_H$ is $ SL_m$, with distinguished representation $\wedge^k$.
+Then there exists a function $m_H$ from the integers to the natural numbers and an integer $s$ such that $\sum_{i} m_H(i) =m $ and such that, for all $q \in \mathbb Z$,

 Here we use the convention that $A(n,q)=0$ unless $0 \leq q<n$. \end{lemma}